-When the first Covid-19 case, imported from the US, was detected, the government swung into action with a series of strict measures which included a curfew, shelter in place orders, the closing of most businesses, mandatory social distancing and wearing of masks, and crucially, the closing of the borders.
-With 18 cases and two deaths, Belize is now considered to be Covid-19 free, and restrictions are gradually being eased.
-However, there is a big question as to when the borders can be opened again.
+When the first Covid-19 case, imported from the US, was detected, the government swung into action with a series of strict measures.
+This included a curfew, shelter in place orders, the closing of most businesses, mandatory social distancing and wearing of masks, and crucially, the closing of the borders.
+With 18 cases and two deaths, Belize is now safe from Covid-19, and restrictions are gradually eased.
+However, there is a big question as to when the borders can open again.

 With heavy reliance on tourism, many people who earned a reasonable living in the industry find themselves unemployed.
 Tour guides, hotel and restaurant workers, people selling crafts at roadside stalls, farmers supplying the tourism industry with food, taxi drivers, and all the many associated workers, suddenly found themselves in some cases literally having to beg for food.
 The government put a limited aid program in place, giving BZ$150 (US$75) to qualifying families every two weeks.
 (This is in a country where many costs are equivalent to or higher than in the US).
 Churches, NGO’s and individuals rallied around to help feed people with the staple diet of rice and beans.

-But Belize is an enterprising country full of people who are used to hardship, and many businesses have found ways to reinvent themselves while at the same time living with some pretty severe restrictions.
+But Belize is an enterprising country full of hard-working people.
+So, many businesses found ways to reinvent themselves while at the same time living with some pretty severe restrictions.